diogeneszilli/cbh/Ticket_Breakdown.md

 ## Your Breakdown Here

 Ticket 1 - Add custom id for Agents table.

 Acceptence criteria:
 - New column custom_id (string, non-required) in agents table.
-- Edit create and update api for agents to support new field.
+- POST, UPDATE/PATCH and GET API for agents support new field.
-- Confirm permission to use this route for Facilities user type.
+- Facilities user type should be able to set custom id for agents.

 Story points: 3 (1 work day)

+Ticket 2 - Add custom id field in create and update view.

+Acceptence criteria:
+- New field custom id in agents create and update view.
+- Save new field value on database when create and update agents.

+Story points: 2 (1/2 work day)

+Blocked by: Ticket 1.

+Ticket 1 should be completed first to unblock this ticket.

-Ticket 2 - Retrieve custom id and not id column from generateReport function.
+Ticket 3 - Retrieve custom id and not id column from generateReport function.

 Acceptence criteria:
 - Return custom_id of agents table in the id column of generateReport method.
 (Return id from agents table if custom_id is null)

 Story points: 2 (1/2 work day)

 Blocked by: Ticket 1.

 Ticket 1 should be completed first to unblock this ticket.